-1 Introductory Microbiology (5) \UC:CSU
+001 Introductory Microbiology (5) \UC:CSU

-Note: A total of 5 units given for Microbiology 1 and 20.
-Prerequisite: Biology 3 or 6; and Chemistry 51 or Physiology 1 or equivalent with a grade of "C" or better.
+Lecture 3 hours.
+Laboratory 6 hours.
+Note: A total of 5 units given for Microbiology 001 and 020.
+Prerequisite: Biology 003 or 006; and Chemistry 051 or Physiology 001 or equivalent with a grade of "C" or better.

-The major emphasis of this course is the nature of bacteria: their morphology, metabolism, genetics, growth, methods of controlling their populations, aptitude in causing infectious diseases, and relationships with host organisms.
-Other topics include fungi, protozoa, helminths (worms), algae, microbial ecology, and the fundamentals of virology and immunology.
-Laboratory techniques emphasize microscopy, aseptic techniques, cultivation, isolation, staining, enumeration, control, and identification of bacteria.
-Students explore microbes in soil, water, and food.
-There is a particular emphasis on medical microbiology and the major etiological agents of disease, as well as an introduction to biotechnology and environmental microbiology.
+This course introduces students to bacteria, fungi, viruses, protozoa, and multicellular parasites.
+Students examine microbial morphology, metabolism, genetics, growth, and the roles of microorganisms in infectious diseases.
+Students also study immunology, biotechnology, and the microbiology of food, water, and soil in this course.
+Laboratory techniques emphasize microscopy and aseptic techniques plus cultivation, isolation, staining, counting, control, and identification of bacteria.
 This course is recommended for students who are pursuing professional degrees in health fields such as nursing, pharmacy, veterinary medicine, physician assistant, and optometry.
-The course includes more lab hours than Microbiology 20.
+Micro 001 includes more lab hours than Microbiology 020.